FDA Finds Asbestos in Claire's Makeup

 Mesothelioma typically develops 20 to 50 years after asbestos exposure.
 A 12-year-old who used contaminated makeup in 2019 might not develop symptoms until her 40s or 50s.
 For children, this long latency period means the full health consequences of such exposures may not become clear for another generation.

 The incident highlighted a troubling reality: cosmetics face less regulatory scrutiny than many other consumer products.
-Unlike drugs, cosmetics don’t require FDA approval before hitting store shelves.
+Unlike drugs, cosmetics don’t require FDA approval before reaching store shelves.

 A Regulatory Gap